-(1) Production
+1. Production

-Production is an activitiy carried out under the control and responsibility of an institutional unit that uses input of labour, capital, and goods and services to produce outputs of goods or services.
+Production is an activity carried out under the control and responsibility of an institutional unit that uses input of labour, capital and goods and services to produce outputs of good and services.

 (a) Enterprise Resources Planning (ERP)

 Framework for organizing, defining, and standardizing the business processes necessary to effectively plan and control an organization so the organization can use its internal knowledge to seek external advantage.